 As vines go, it is somewhat on the smaller side, so it doesn't overwhelm support structures like some other vines.

-with the form of flower that you prefer.
-Most of the newer varietys bloom continually from June- Sept., but others have specific bloom time.
+To be able to properly care for your clematis vine, be sure to choose a variety that is suited to your Climate Zone with the form of flower that you prefer.
+Most of the newer varieties bloom continually from June- Sept., but others have specific bloom time.

 The roots must become established before the top growth occurs.
 They like their tops to be in full sun, but their roots shaded.

-The best Clematis care for your vine is to give them what they need: They thrive in moist, well-drained soil, and need watering regulary.
+The best Clematis care for your vine is to give them what they need: They thrive in moist, well-drained soil, and need watering regularly.

 The foliage is a bit slow to leaf out in the spring, so be patient.
-It will take two to three seasons for the Clematis to reach its full magnifience.
+It will take two to three seasons for the Clematis to reach its full magnificence.

 As the vine starts to grow young stems should be tied to supports.
 The stems of Clematis are fragile and easily broken, so tie them carefully.